umairgillani93/bert-classifier/README.md

-# bert-classifier
-Text classification using BERT with Pytorch custom model.
+Fake news detector using BERT with Pytorch.